macrivello/AvengersRepo/README.md

 Estimate workload, define Milestones and a timeline when to complete implementation for the above listed requirements.

-Week 1: Select tools and project
+Week 1: Select tools and project <br />

-Week 2: Design project layout
+Week 2: Design project layout <br />
 Week 3: Create interactive flowchart <br />
 Week 4: Integrate Poly's Catalogue <br />
 Week 5: Creates a temporary template for classes that still need to be taken <br />